 (where X4X5 = manufacturer ID 01 to 99; Y6Y7Y8Y9 = the sequence number 0000 to 9999.
 When reaching 9999 the manufacturer should restart the sequence numbering at 0000.
 Manufacturer ID ‘00’ is used for testing purposes.).

-The user identity of the EPIRB-AIS indicates the identity of the homing device of the EPIRB-AIS, and not the MMSI of the ship.4 Autonomous maritime radio devices
+The maritime identity of the EPIRB-AIS (974XXYYYY) indicates the identity of the locating function of the EPIRB-AIS, and not the MMSI of the ship.

+4 Supplemental device ID information

+The supplemental device ID information is the MPP, where M = supplementary manufacturer ID suffix in alphanumeric character and PP = supplementary sequence number prefix in alphanumeric character.

+The MMP should be used in conjunction with the 9-digit identity 97TXXYYYY defined in paragraphs 1to 3 above to create a unique 12-character identity in the following format:

+9172T3X4X5M6P7P8Y9Y10Y11Y12

+Where T3 = type of device, (0 indicates AIS-SART, 2 indicates MOB-AIS and 4 indicates EPIRB-AIS); X4X5 = manufacturer ID (01 to 99); M6 = supplementary manufacturer ID suffix in alphanumeric character; P7P8 = supplementary sequence number prefix in alphanumeric character; Y9Y10Y11Y12 = the sequence number 0000 to 9999.

+5 Autonomous maritime radio devices

-4.1 Autonomous maritime radio devices Group A
+5.1 Autonomous maritime radio devices Group A